MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 > File format not supported

 This exception results from attempting to protect or label a PDF file that has been digitally signed or password protected.
-See [New support for PDF encryption with Microsoft Information Protection](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/New-support-for-PDF-encryption-with-Microsoft-Information/ba-p/262757) for more information on protecting and labeling PDF files.
+See [New support for PDF encryption with Microsoft Purview Information Protection](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/New-support-for-PDF-encryption-with-Microsoft-Information/ba-p/262757) for more information on protecting and labeling PDF files.

 ### Error: "Failed to parse the acquired Compliance Policy"